-Challenge and deepen pupils' learning through

-- After your pupils have worked through their projects in a classroom setting, ask them to take time at home to reflect on their work and synthesise it into a coherent presentation. - Pose new ideas or steps for pupils to go beyond the basic project and creatively explore new ideas - Encourage your pupils to use a variety of online tools to collaborate remotely on a shared project presentation to showcase their knowledge. - Give your pupils options for showcasing their academic strengths and demonstrating content mastery (e.g., submitting a written assignment, recording an oral report, drawing an explanatory comic strip, making a stop-motion video). - Challenge your pupils to go beyond the basic project and imagine/explore advanced possibilities for design and program modifications. - Consider utilising the "Extensions" content in the online LEGO® Education lesson plans to incorporate interdisciplinary academic work and go deeper into specific topics.
+LEARNING STAGE - LESSON IDEAS EXAMPLES 4 Elaborate: Asynchronous Challenge and deepen students' learning through new experiences.
+After your students have worked through their projects in a classroom setting, ask them to take time at home to reflect on their work and synthesize it into a coherent presentation.
+Pose new ideas or steps for students to go beyond the basic project and creatively explore new ideas Encourage your students to use a variety of online tools to collaborate remotely on a shared project presentation to showcase their knowledge.
+Give your students options for showcasing their academic strengths and demonstrating content mastery (e.g., submitting a written assignment, recording an oral report, drawing an explanatory comic strip, making a stop-motion video).
+Challenge your students to go beyond the basic project and imagine/explore advanced possibilities for design and program modifications.
+Consider utilizing the "Extensions" content in the online LEGO® Education lesson plans to incorporate interdisciplinary academic work and go deeper into specific topics.
+5 Evaluate: Asynchronous Assess students' understanding and achievement of the learning goals, and provide feedback on their work.
+Facilitate an online showcase of your students' work.
+Encourage effective peer critiques.
+Streamline your assessment process.
+Focus on formative assessment practices that develop throughout a project, rather than relying on a final summative assessment.
+Host an online gallery or slideshow where students can upload their final presentations and participate in a virtual "gallery walk."
+Be sure to monitor and moderate the comments.
+Advise students on how to give and receive constructive peer feedback that's direct, useful, and respectful.
+Suggest students complete a self-assessment to build student agency and independence.
+Check out the "Assessment Opportunities" in the online LEGO® Education lesson plans for guidance on developing assessment tools and rubrics.

-Evaluate: Asynchronous

-Assess pupils' understanding and achievement of the learning goals, and provide feedback on their work.

-- Facilitate an online showcase of your pupils' work. - · Encourage effective peer critiques. - · Streamline your assessment process. - Focus on formative assessment practices that develop throughout a project, rather than relying on a final summative assessment. - Host an online gallery or slideshow where pupils can upload their final presentations and participate in a virtual "gallery walk."
-Be sure to monitor and moderate the comments. - Advise pupils on how to give and receive constructive peer feedback that's direct, useful, and respectful. - Suggest pupils complete a self-assessment to build pupil agency and independence. - Check out the "Assessment Opportunities" in the online LEGO Education lesson plans for guidance on developing assessment tools and rubrics.